srg-imperial/GrayC/ISSTA-2023-AE/README.md

 cp -r /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-fuzzer-build/fuzzer-output-directory-prev/* AFLCompiler
 ```

-Next, we describe how to get the results for Section 5.2 and Table 5.
+**Throughput of Fuzzing. ** Next, we describe how to get the results for Section 5.2 and Table 5.
 For this you need to use the results from *small.sh scripts.
 Run the following scripts:
 ```
 TODO